-One of the first steps we take is to check LinkedIn for professionals in underrepresented groups and proactively reaching out with job opportunities that may be of interest.
+We check LinkedIn for professionals in underrepresented groups and proactively reach out with job opportunities that may be of interest.
 This is made possible by using LinkedIn’s Recruiter search features.

-We do this by coming up with a list of relevant keywords to use in the Recruiter search settings.
+We come up with a list of relevant keywords to use in the Recruiter search settings.
 From there, we can utilize custom filters and similar profile settings to find candidates that match our criteria.

-Another way we find diverse candidates is by posting job ads on websites that attract a specific audience.
-For instance, The Mom Project is an organization that connects women with employers who respect work/life integration, POCIT is a website that connects people of color in tech with companies, and blackjobs.com is a website for job seekers from Black communities.
+Another way we find diverse candidates is by posting job ads on websites that attract diverse audiences.
+For instance, The Mom Project is an organization that connects women with employers who respect work/life integration.
+POCIT is a website that connects people of color in technology with hiring companies, and blackjobs.com is a website largely used by job seekers from Black communities.

 These are just three examples — we post to a wide variety of websites that have an audience with different underrepresented groups.

 Forming the right partnerships is essential to promoting diversity in the workplace.
-That’s why Forward Financing partners with organizations like Year Up, a company striving to close the opportunity divide by providing education and resources.
+That’s why Forward Financing partners with organizations like Year Up, a company that strives to close the opportunity divide by providing education and resources.

-By partnering with Year Up, we have access to a diverse pipeline of talent that we may not be able to access otherwise.
-And it ensures that we can hire talent who will bring new and innovative thoughts and ideas to the table.
+By partnering with Year Up, we have access to a diverse pipeline of talent that we might not be able to access otherwise.
+This helps to ensure that we can hire talent who will bring new and innovative thoughts and ideas to the table.

 We review and edit all job descriptions to ensure that the language and position requirements are inclusive and appeal to the broadest possible audience.
-We’re in the process of onboarding a software tool that helps do this efficiently and that provides a data-backed approach.
+We’re in the process of onboarding a software tool that helps do this efficiently through a data-backed approach.

 We also avoid using complex jargon or phrases in our job postings that would turn away potential job candidates.
 We avoid using words like “stakeholder,” “liaise,” or “best practices” in favor of more universal language that will resonate with people from all backgrounds and walks of life.

-And finally, Forward Financing works closely with third-party staffing agencies that provide access to additional candidate pools.
-This helps minimize any unconscious bias and ensures we receive access to a vast pool of diverse candidates.
+Finally, Forward Financing works closely with third-party staffing agencies that provide access to additional candidate pools.
+This helps to minimize any unconscious bias and ensures that we receive access to a vast pool of diverse candidates.

 Promoting diversity in the workplace is an ongoing priority, and our work is far from over.
-But we continue to make progress by establishing diversity as a clear priority and aligning our operational actions with it.
+But we continue to make progress by establishing the importance of diversity as a clear priority and aligning our operational actions with it.